ChangelogBook a demoSign up

 Journey views

 Created automatically when journeys are active.
-These are read-only views that combine all per-journey tables into a single workspace-level view.
-Use these views rather than querying individual JOURNEY_LOG and JOURNEY_METADATA tables for warehouse reporting.
+These are read-only views that combine every journey's per-journey tables into a single workspace-level view.
+Use them for reporting across all journeys at once, rather than querying and joining individual JOURNEY_LOG and JOURNEY_METADATA tables.
+Only those two tables have combined views — for journey variable values, query the per-journey JOURNEY_CONTEXT_LOG tables directly.

 Find your workspace slug under Settings → Workspace → Workspace slug.
 Replace dashes with underscores in the slug when querying (for example, my-workspace becomes my_workspace).